3 Food Groups of Posture Exercise

 This is really important.
 A lot of us are in a go, go, go, do, do, do mindset, and a lot of our clients will say ’I don't feel like I'm doing anything, so this is frustrating for me.’
 But we put you in a vacuum and let those muscles actually relax for once, which could really, really help with chronic pain issues and chronically overtaxed muscles.
 So those are the three basic food groups of exercise with posture therapy.

-Anu Lawrence owned multiple Egoscue Method clinics for over a decade before moving to private practice in 2021 and is a certified Master Instructor in the Egoscue Method, having learned the craft directly from its founder, Pete Egoscue.
-Serving Colorado from our centrally located office in Westminster and seeing clients from Fort Collins to Colorado Springs, to Denver and Boulder; we can also help globally via WebCam such as Zoom or FaceTime.
+Serving Colorado from our centrally located office in Westminster and seeing clients from Fort Collins to Colorado Springs, Denver and Boulder, we can also help globally via WebCam such as Zoom or FaceTime.